fullstackla/fullstackla.github.io/_includes/events/mapillary.md

 >*Mapillary also provides a set of APIs so that others can build solutions using the photos and the data extracted.
 There is also a viewer and widget that anyone can embed.*

-Afterwards we'll dive into OpenSource coding.
+After learning about Mapillary we'll dive into the code with Johan.
 We look forward to seeing you there! 😄